Learning Image Relations with Contrast Association Networks: Experiments

-All image patches are of size 11$\times$11 and are reshaped to vectors of size 121.
-The numerical range of each element of the vectors is normalized from $[0, 255]$ to $[-0.5, 0.5]$ by dividing 255 and then subtracting 0.5.
-This normalization significantly accelerates the training.
-We use the mean-squared-error (MSE) as the loss function.
+All the parameters of all models are initialized randomly according to uniform distributions.
 We use the multiplicative update algorithm (described in Section \ref{sec:learning}) for non-negative weights ($\mathbf{U}$ and $\mathbf{V}$) and Adam \cite{kingma2014adam} for unconstrained weights.

 For all models in all tasks, we use the same training hyperparameter setting.
 The initial learning rates are $\eta=0.005$ (multiplicative update) and $\alpha=0.005$ (Adam).
 Both are multiplied by 0.95 for every 500 mini-batch updates.
 The size of each mini-batch is 100.
 There are 200,000 mini-batch updates in total. $\epsilon = 10^{-20}$ in the multiplicative update.
-We use MATLAB for generating the data and Torch for neural network training and testing.